ULL-PFPDI-GITBOOK-1617/Elaboracion-de-Material-Docente-con-GitBook/partes-de-un-documento.md

 Parts are just groups of chapters and do not have dedicated pages, but according to the theme, it will show in the navigation.

-Es recomendable crear un directorio para cada una de las partes.
-Nos permitirá agrupar sus páginas, `README.md`, etc.
+Es recomendable crear un directorio para cada una de las partes o capítulos de un libro.
+Esto nos permitirá agrupar de forma clara sus páginas, `README.md`, etc.

 ### Pages